What's happening on the NSW Central Coast? Here are yearly Central Coast events by the month.

-The Entrance - Christmas Eve fun from 6 pm for the whole family at Memorial Park.
+The Entrance: Christmas Eve fun from 6 pm for the whole family at Memorial Park.
 Take a chair or picnic rug.
 Listen to carols, enjoy a special performance for kids, a visit from Santa and fireworks at 9 pm.
-Read more.
+Find out more.

-Gosford - Day-long festival that includes horse races at The Entertainment Grounds with amusements for kids.
+Gosford: Day-long festival that includes horse races at The Entertainment Grounds with amusements for kids.
 Then a fixture with Central Coast Mariners at Bluetongue Stadium.
 And entertainment and food stalls at the waterfront, followed by fireworks.
-Read more.
+Find out more.

-Terrigal - Family-friendly twilight market from 5 pm and fireworks at 9 pm at Terrigal foreshore.
-Read more.
+Terrigal: Family-friendly twilight market from 5 pm and fireworks at 9 pm at Terrigal foreshore.
+Find out more.